vala-lang/vala-docs/docs/tutorials/programming-language/main/05-00-experimental-features/05-03-strict-non-null-mode.md

 o1 = o2;
 ```

-*o2* could be *null* and *o1* was declared non-nullable, so this
+`o2` could be `null` and `o1` was declared non-nullable, so this
 assignment is forbidden.
-However, you can override this behaviour with
+However, you can override this behavior with
-an explicit non-null cast if you're sure that *o2* is not *null*:
+an explicit non-null cast if you're sure that `o2` is not `null`:

 ```vala
 o1 = (!) o2;
 ```

-The strict non-null mode helps in avoiding unwanted *null* dereferencing
+The strict non-null mode helps in avoiding unwanted `null` dereferencing
 errors.
 This feature would come to full potential if the nullability of
 all return types in bindings was marked correctly, which is currently
 not always the case.